Brett-Kennedy/ClassificationThresholdTuner/README.md

 These are for metrics that check all probabilities.
 It may be more relevant to look at the top k predictions, to look at the lift etc, depending on the project.

+AUROC is more straightforward when it has a standard, symetric shape, but this is not always the case.

+AUPRC curve also a common metric and also useful.

 ## Metrics based on labels
 All metrics derived from confusion matrix.